Communicable Disease Reporting in Michigan

 What to Report?

-To assist health care providers and other institutions in reporting, the Michigan Department of Community Health has prepared separate reporting lists for physicians, clinical laboratories, schools, childcare centers, and camps to provide a quick reference guide of reportable conditions, disease or infections.
+To assist health care providers and other institutions in reporting, the Michigan Department of Health and Human Services has prepared separate reporting lists for physicians, clinical laboratories, schools, childcare centers, and camps to provide a quick reference guide of reportable conditions, disease or infections.
 In addition, Michigan health care professionals and laboratories are also authorized to report any condition, disease, or infection judged by them to indicate that the health of the public is threatened.

 A report must contain the following information: